-To eliminate these problems in the proposed model some modifications are made to the existing Sigma Delta modulator which is depicted on the Fig.5.
-In the revised model (Fig.5) Rate Transition blocks are used to match the Input and Output rates of the quantizer, sum6, integrator and the product block.
+Fig.5 Revised model of Sigma-Delta modulator Applying LMS algorithm model (Fig.5) Rate Transition blocks are used to match the Input and Output rates of the quantizer, sum6, integrator and the product block.
 The Integrator block is replaced by the Discrete Time Integrator block that can process the digital signal.
-The Verilog codes are generated as a file with extension .v.
-This code represents the proposed architecture.
+The Verilog codes are generated as a file with extension .v .This code represents the proposed architecture.